 Frank Madore and Mindy Lagdameo

 Frank and Mindy met each other at a CrossFit community night in Abu Dhabi in 2014 and have been dating for five years now.
 When they were first getting to know each other, they would spend their dates at CrossFit studios.
-They then moved to the Philippines and currently have a growing family consisting of a four and one-year-old girls.
+They then moved to the Philippines and currently have a growing family consisting of two girls: a four-year-old and a one-year-old.

 How does challenging each other help you two as a couple?

 Frank: We both play off each other a lot and know our strengths and weaknesses so it’s good that we both kind of push each other.
 We don’t tell each other ‘I’m going to beat you.’
 We just look and assess our performance and tell each other how we could push for more.

 Mindy: I think since we know what each other’s strengths and weaknesses are, we know what we can or cannot handle.
 Although, he doesn’t know that when we’re at a CrossFit workout together, I always keep an eye on him when I want to be ahead of him.

 Working out together has its advantages but what would you say is a big downside?

 Mindy: The competitiveness is one thing.
 Sometimes we push ourselves too hard that we get injured.
 Also, when we’re both sore, we can’t handle the kids the next day.

 What is your favorite part about sharing an active lifestyle together?